AnthonyTechnologies/python-templatepackage/docs/tutorials/tutorials.rst

 Tutorials and Examples
 ======================

-.. contents:: On this page
+.. contents:: On This Page
    :local:
    :backlinks: none

 This project includes additional tutorials and examples in the repository to help you learn by doing.

-Repository tutorials
+Repository Tutorials
 --------------------

 - Jupyter notebooks: see the ``tutorials/`` directory.